zonemaster/zonemaster-cli/docs/Installation.md

 ### Installation on CentOS Linux 7

 > **Please note!** CentOS 7 will only be supported until the release of
-> v2023.1, which is expected to happen during the spring of 2023.
+> v2023.1, which is planned to happen during the spring of 2023.

 1) Install binary dependencies: